 Just in the last decade, teacher Camineta Guillame has witnessed a transformation in the way Haitian students act.

-The extra time at the school gave me the opportunity to interview a 23-year-old math teacher, Camineta Guillame, and she made some amazing observations.
-She told me that the education kids get at the mission is making a huge difference to the lives of the entire society of the Central Plains.
 Parents are supporting their children’s education like never before.
 “For example, it is raining today,” she said.
 “Ten years ago, the children would have stayed home and not gone to school.
 But today, we are full.
 Everyone realizes how important education is.”

 “She is right,” I thought.
 Every single classroom at Kobonal School was overflowing with children, despite the weather.
 Clearly, these rural parents insist their children go to school, rain or shine, even though some have a one-or two-hour walk.
 And then I thought back to the field interviews I had with parents.
 Almost every parent wanted their children to have a better education than they had.
 Then Camineta said something else that further supported this focus on education.

 “There is another thing,” Camineta said.
 “Most kids now know how to read and write.
 Their parents and grandparents may not know, but they do.”
 She smiled and said, “Things are changing.
 Young children want to come to school.
 We are breaking that cycle.”